deatrich/linux-home-server/remote-desktop.md

 <!-- -->
-# Enabling Remote Desktop Services
+# Enabling remote desktop services

 In case you have various devices at home that you would like to use in a Linux desktop fashion, but you do not want to change the current environment